Dr. Rose Recommends for Healthy & Safe Travel

 Health Guide Chapter 10

-Cholera rarely occurs in travelers.
-The vaccine is not licensed in the U.S., but is available in Canada, European Union countries, and Australia.
-It may be useful for people at high risk.
+- Cholera rarely occurs in travelers.
+A cholera vaccine is now licensed in the U.S. A cholera vaccine also in available in Canada, European Union countries, and Australia.
+It is recommended one for people at high risk, such as relief workers in endemic areas.

-A single 1-gm dose of azithromycin is effective in the treatment of severe cholera in adults.
-This drug is also effective for treating cholera in children.
+- A single 1-gm dose of azithromycin is more effective than ciprofloxacin in the treatment of severe cholera in adults.
+Azithromycin is also effective for treating cholera in children.

-The CDC's Advisory Committee on Immunization Practices (ACIP) now recommends expanding the use of the nasal influenza vaccine LAIV (FluMist®) to include healthy children ages 2-4 years old (24–59 months old) without a history of asthma or recurrent wheezing.
-The vaccine continues to be recommended for healthy persons ages 5–49 years who are not pregnant.
-“Healthy” indicates persons who do not have an underlying medical condition that predisposes them to influenza complications.
+- The CDC’s Advisory Committee on Immunization Practices (ACIP) now recommends expanding the use of the nasal influenza vaccine (FluMist®) to include healthy children without a history of asthma or recurrent wheezing.
+The American Academy of Pediatrics, however, recommends that children should be immunized with the injectable flu vaccine.

 The parasite that causes giardiasis (Giardia lamblia) is found in contaminated water (and less frequently in food) and water as a result of fecal contamination from humans or animals (mostly dogs, beaver, and cattle).
 Giardiasis occurs worldwide, but a higher incidence has been reported in travelers returning from the Indian sub-Continent, Southeast Asia, and Indonesia.
 Although travelers to Mexico and Latin America and the countries in Asia and Africa may also acquire infection, fewer than 3% of travelers returning from these areas have been found to harbor Giardia parasites.
 Giardia cysts can be spread easily from person-to-person in households and in day care centers.
 Poor personal hygiene, lack of hand washing, and close physical contact, especially oral-anal sexual contact, promotes transmission.